 For over twenty years, Beach served as president of the Alumni Association.
 At President Hamilton Holt’s inauguration in 1927, he received an honorary degree from the College.

-The ashes of Beach and his wife Greta are buried on campus where a small marker near the Alumni House says simply, “Rex Beach and Greta Carter Beach.”
+The ashes of Beach and his wife Greta are buried on campus where a small marker near the Alumni House says simply, “Rex Beach and Greta Crater Beach.”

 Hamilton Holt is attributed with perhaps the most fitting quote concerning Rex Beach.
 At a dinner in 1937, Holt classed Beach as being “the type of student who does not permit studies to interfere with education.”